-- Discussion: Latino/a/x Communities & Education - Submit two links to publications that provide insight to the above topic by noon.
+- Discussion: Latino/a/x Communities & Education - Submit two links to publications that provide insight to the above topic.
 One link must be from a news article published within the last month.

-- Discussion: Latino/a/x Communities & Religion - Submit two links to publications that provide insight to the above topic by noon.
+- Discussion: Latino/a/x Communities & Religion - Submit two links to publications that provide insight to the above topic.
+One link must be from a news article published within the last month. - Discussion: Latino/a/x Communities & Language - Submit two links to publications that provide insight to the above topic.
 One link must be from a news article published within the last month.